Mr-Russell/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+  Express is an application framework that adds extra functionality to Node, such as routing and middleware.

+  Without Express, Node would require large chunks of code for common tasks such as sending an HTML page to a browser.
+With Express, sending an HTML file can be done with a single line of code.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+  Middleware is like an array of functions that get executed in the order they are introduced into the server code.
+These functions determine if they are required for the specific request, and if they are then they perform a specific task and either produce a response from the server or pass on the information to the next function in line until a response is produced.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+  A Resource is essentially the data stored in and supplied by an API.
+This data can be created with post requests, read with get requests, updated with put requests, or removed with delete requests.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+  When an API returns data to a client, it should always be accompanied by a status code.
+This code can tell the client if the request was successful (200), unsuccessful (400), or if an error occurred during the retrieval process (500).

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+  The larger applications become, the more information those apps will have to store.
+To make the information easier to access, you can separate the different types of information into categories, and store them in different places.
+Instead of writing one file to store the many different locations where data can be accessed, you can break up the endpoints based on their category.
+One way to do this is with Routers.
+Each Router will have the same base URL, and it's own code base to manage all endpoints when can access more specific categories of data.

 ## Minimum Viable Product